 Author: Janice Jada Griffin, Art Director of the Marigold Arts Gallery.

 The river has always intrigued Karen Halbert.
 In her youth she spent much leisure time camping out by the river.
 She feels most comfortable within sight of waters: the Columbia and Hudson Rivers, as well as the Pacific and the Atlantic oceans.
 Now in New Mexico, Karen can be found painting “en plein-air” at the Chama, Rio Grande, Santa Fe and other rivers and waterways, hoping to recreate the magical moments of youth that they inspire.
 Also, Karen enjoys painting the canyons, gorges and cliffs of New Mexico.

-Karen recently won an award of merit from the Plein Air Artists of Colorado at its 2016 annual members' show in Boulder, Colorado for the plein air smaller version of the "Rushing Santa Fe River" at the top of this page: "Rushing Santa Fe River", 18x24, oil, available at the Marigold Arts Gallery.
+Karen recently won an award of merit from the Plein Air Artists of Colorado at its 2016 annual members' show in Boulder, Colorado for the plein air smaller version of the "Rushing Santa Fe River" at the top of this page: "Rushing Santa Fe River", 18x24, oil, was sold recently..

 Karen is represented by the Marigold Arts Gallery on Canyon Road in Santa Fe and the Purple Sage Gallery in Albuquerque.